section-engineering-education/engineering-education/content/articles/building-a-simple-keyboard-using-anvil/index.md

 Once we are happy with our web application, we can go ahead and deploy it.
 To do this with Anvil, we need to press the `Publish this app` button.
 It will generate a code that you can use to view the published web application on your browser.
 For this application, you can view the published web application [here](https://F34TDJ5X5E2JIR24.anvil.app/KFJIOSVXZZTEGBPBINNMCT7I).

 ### Wrapping up
-We have deployed our keyboard online, it's beautiful and we can share it with anyone we like.
+We have deployed our keyboard online.
+It is beautiful, and we can share it with anyone we like.
 We have used graphic design tools to create our web application.
 But this is not the only way.
-We can also add them into the interface using code as shown in this tutorial.
-Feel free to try creating one yourself, you could play around with the different components available that suits your project.
+We can also add them to the interface using code, as shown in this tutorial.
+Feel free to try creating one yourself.
+You could play around with the different components available that suits your project.

 Happy coding!